Thomas R. Donahue: NAFTA

-Donahue built an unprecedented working coalition between the AFL-CIO and leading environmentalists, notably the Sierra Club and the National Toxics Campaign – the strongest relationship in the history of the two movements.
+Donahue built a working coalition between the AFL-CIO and leading environmentalists, notably the Sierra Club and the National Toxics Campaign.

-By September, 1993, NAFTA's supporters "seem to have the stronger hand: the prestige of the White House as well as five of its former occupants; a slew of eminent economists; the nation's most powerful business lobbies, including the Chamber of Commerce and the National Association of Manufacturers; and even the Christian Coalition.
-The Mexican government, as well, has poured millions of dollars into U.S. lobbying," the Philadelphia Inquirer reported.

-Two months later, NAFTA passed the House by a vote of 234-200 and the Senate by a vote of 61–38.
+Two months later, NAFTA was passed the House by a vote of 234-200 and the Senate by a vote of 61–38.
 It was signed by President Clinton on December 8, 1993, and went into effect on January 1, 1994.

 Nine years later, an Economic Policy Institute briefing paper on NAFTA's effects pointed out that "the rise in the U.S. trade deficit with Canada and Mexico through 2002 has caused the displacement of production that supported 879,280 U.S. jobs.
 Most of those lost jobs were high-wage positions in manufacturing industries."

 It continued, "The loss of these jobs is just the most visible tip of NAFTA's impact on the U.S. economy.
 In fact, NAFTA has also contributed to rising income inequality, suppressed real wages for production workers, weakened workers' collective bargaining powers and ability to organize unions, and reduced fringe benefits."

 AFL-CIO Change Agent

-Although Donahue's personal background and career were in many respects traditional for trade union officials, no AFL-CIO leader has been more intensely focused on creating institutional change.

-When he was elected secretary-treasurer, he told a reporter, "My hopes for the labor movement are growth, dynamism, militancy."
-For Donahue, those meant innovation and sweeping reforms.
+When Donahue was elected Secretary-Treasurer, he told a reporter, "My hopes for the labor movement are growth, dynamism, militancy."

 The chief vehicle for his efforts was the AFL-CIO Committee on the Evolution of Work, which he chaired.
 Under Donahue, "the group has become the federation's principal think tank for modernizing its structure," according to the New York Times.

 It eventually published three reports: "The Future of Work" (August, 1983), "The Changing Situation of Workers and Their Unions" (February, 1985), and "The New American Workplace: A Labor Perspective" (February, 1994).

-"The New American Workplace" is still notable for exploring "a model for a new system of work organization": one that rejects "the traditional dichotomy between thinking and doing, conception and execution" and recognizes that "workers – the individuals who actually do what it is the organization is doing – are in the best position to decide how their work can most efficiently and effectively be accomplished."